JQmiracle/JQmiracle/README.md

 - 👋 Hi there, I am Ji Qi!
 - 🎓 B.S. in Viticulture and Enology at UC Davis.
 - 🎓 M.S. in Business Analytics at Questrom School of Business, Boston University.
-- 💻 I’m currently studying M.S.in Data Science Program at Columbia University.
+- 💻 I’m currently studying M.S. in Data Science Program at Columbia University.
-- 🤔 I’m actively seeking summer 2023 internship as a data scientist.
+- 🤔 I’m actively seeking Full-time jobs as a data scientist.
-- 💬 More infomation about me: https://www.linkedin.com/in/jiqi9720
+- 💬 More information about me: https://www.linkedin.com/in/jiqi9720
 - 📫 How to reach me: ji.qi@columbia.edu